Ceci-Aguilera/dispatch305_flask_backend_api/README.md

         Database host: localhost
         Database port: 5432
     ```
+1. Config the env variables using one of the following methods:
 	1. Create .env file inside the config folder and set up the following env variables:
 	```
-    	SECRET_KEY                 		(for example "someSecretKey")
+    	SECRET_KEY                 		(for example "someSecurityPassword")
-        JWT_SECRET_KEY                  (use secrets.token_hex(16) from python secrets)
+        JWT_SECRET_KEY                  (use secrets.token_hex(12) from python secrets)
         SECURITY_PASSWORD_SALT          (for example "someSecurityPassword")
         ADMIN_EMAIL_CREDIENTIAL         (email to use to create a Admin user) ADMIN_PASSWORD_CREDENTIAL       (the password for the Admin user)
+    ```
+	or
+    2. Copy the the content of the .example.env file to the .env file:
+    ```
+    	cp config/.example.env config/.env
     ```

 1. Run the migrations
     ```